42i-ai/my-benefits/README.md

 For the extraction solution the pipeline will create a raw area where it will save the raw text extract from the file.
 This approch is usefull if we need to reprocess the data without reprocess the pdf files again.
 In a solution the pdf files can be storage on a landing area.
 On the second step of the pipeline will transform the data on tables pre-processing the data.
 On the last step we will have the analitycs table can be used for datascience purpose.

+1 - Read the pdf data and write the extracted data on raw directory in txt format with the same name of the pdf file.
+2 - Clean the data removing spaces, text breaking and lower case the text[^8].
+3 - Write cleaned data on duckdb table[^7].

 # Enviroment:

 For the enviroment solution we use Poetry[^2] for manage python depencencies.
 The solution will be packet on a docker compose file whish can be used for deploy on production and execute test on CD/CI process.